clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 Homework 6 assigned last week is due next week, and peer reviews due the week after.

-In class next week, you'll be working on a lab on *mapping* the restaurant inspection data, which serves as an *optional* final homework due in week 10.
+**The end is nigh**: In class next week, you'll be working on a lab on *mapping* the restaurant inspection data, which serves as an *optional* final homework due in week 10.
 If you turn it in, I will grade it myself and give you feedback and **bonus points** based on the standard grading rubric (0 to 3).

+*You will have nothing assigned or due in dead week or finals week.*